MirageC79/HevORT/howtoprint.md

 PLA|Generic|$$|+++++|++|++++|65|+++++|NA|
 _PC Polycarbonate_| _Never tried yet..._

+I am currently running ABS on the big parts and HDCF Nylon for the more technical parts such as the Y and X carriages.

+## 2. Placing your parts in the slicer.
-All STL files are already properly oriented
+All STL files are already properly oriented for optimal print result and optiman layer orientation.